PaloAltoNetworks/pan-threat-vault-python/doc/pantv.rst

   characters are ignored.

  **cve**
-  CVE (Common Vulnerabilities and Exposures) name.
+  CVE (Common Vulnerabilities and Exposures) ID.

-  An exact or partial CVE name can be specified:
+  An exact or partial CVE ID can be specified:

-  - partial CVE name format: *CVE-YYYY*
+  - partial CVE ID format: *CVE-YYYY*
-  - exact CVE name format: *CVE-YYYY-NNNN* (NNNN can be 4 or more digits)
+  - exact CVE ID format: *CVE-YYYY-NNNN* (NNNN can be 4 or more digits)

   Examples:

+  - CVE-2022
   - CVE-2022-21907
-  - CVE-2022

  **vendor** (*IPS* signature types only)
   Vendor ID.